risawitama/verbose-potato/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.